TimothyMostert/Nomad-Webworks-Final/_posts/2017-07-31-web-designer-vs-website-builder-and-which-is-best-for-you.md

 * you process a large amount of customers or expect your business to scale rapidly in the future.
 * you want your website to last longer, without experiencing the security risks that are innately built into older versions of website builders.

 Hopefully this comparison helps you in making a decision.
 Remember, it all boils down to what you require.
-Do you need a website that "gets the job done", and have some time to fiddle around, a website builder is the choice for you. &nbsp;Otherwise if you require higher standards and customization a web designer is the better option.
+Do you need a website that "gets the job done", and you have some time to fiddle around, a website builder is the choice for you. &nbsp;Otherwise if you require higher standards and customization a web designer is the better option.